Makes Your Data Instantly Usable

 Stat/Transfer reads and writes the native internal file format of the latest version of LIMDEP for Windows.

-Stat/Transfer reads and writes portable files for this data visualization package developed by Silicon Graphics and
+Stat/Transfer reads and writes portable files for this data visualization package from Silicon Graphics.

 Stat/Transfer can read or write data to any file type for which you have, or can obtain, an ODBC driver.
 These